thanos-io/thanos/docs/components/tools.md

                            Used for repair logic to backup blocks before removal.
       --objstore-backup.config-file=<file-path>
-                           Path to YAML file that contains objec store-backup configuration.
+                           Path to YAML file that contains object store-backup configuration.
 See format details:
                            https://thanos.io/tip/thanos/storage.md/#configuration
                            Used for repair logic to backup blocks before